KarolS/millfork/docs/stdlib/string.md

 #### `sbyte strzcmp(pointer str1, pointer str2)`

-Compares two strings.
+Compares two null-terminated strings.
 Returns 0 if equal, non-0 if not equal.
 If any of the strings is longer than 255 bytes, then the behaviour is undefined (might even crash).

 #### `void strzcopy(pointer dest, pointer src)`